 1. What is EEE and WEEE?

 WEEE stands for ‘waste electrical and electronic equipment’ and refers to electrical and electronic equipment (EEE) which comes to the end of its life.
-EEE in this context is defined as equipment which is dependent on electrical currents or electromagnetic fields in order to work properly.
+EEE is considered to be any device operated with electricity or batteries.

 2. What does 'placing on the market' mean?

 EEE is placed on the market when it is available in Malta for the first time whether in return for payment or free of charge.
 The supply of any product (EEE) for distribution or consumption is considered the point at which the EEE is made available on the national market.

 A ‘producer’ is any natural or legal person who:

 - Manufactures EEE in Malta and sells it in Malta; or

 - Resells EEE in Malta under his own name; or